What is Nord Stream 2 and how might the Ukraine crisis impact it?

 Ms Merkel’s successor, Olaf Scholz, has now visited the White House to discuss tactics with US president Joe Biden, after which the pair gave a joint press conference at which the American said they were “working closely together to pursue diplomatic solutions to this situation” while warning they would not hesitate to “end” Nord Stream 2 should Mr Putin make a “gigantic mistake” and invade Ukraine.

-His foreign minister, Anthony Blinken, has meanwhile moved to reassure Europe that the US will support its energy needs if the new project is indeed blocked.
+His foreign minister, Antony Blinken, has meanwhile moved to reassure Europe that the US will support its energy needs if the new project is indeed blocked.

 “We’re working together right now to protect Europe's energy supply against supply shocks, including those that could result from further Russian aggression against Ukraine,” he said during a joint press conference with EU foreign policy chief Josep Borrell.